Neha20072002/YouTube-Video-Summarizer-LangChain/README.md

 - Hugging Face-hosted LLM via `HuggingFaceEndpoint` (default: `mistralai/Mistral-7B-Instruct-v0.3`)
 - Streamlit UI for quick use—no notebooks needed
 - Basic input validation and error handling
+- **🆕 Persistent History**: Save and manage all your summaries in a local SQLite database
+- **🆕 Export Functionality**: Export summaries in multiple formats (Markdown, JSON, CSV)
+- **🆕 Search & Filter**: Find previous summaries by URL, title, or content
+- **🆕 History Management**: View, delete, and organize your summary collection

 ---